NeilNie/Done/Pods/Eureka/README.md

 ### List Sections

 To display a list of options, Eureka includes a special section called `SelectableSection`.
-When creating one you need to pass the type of row to use in the options and the `selectionStyle`.
-The `selectionStyle` is an enum which can be either `multipleSelection` or `singleSelection(enableDeselection: Bool)` where the `enableDeselection` parameter determines if the selected rows can be deselected or not.
+When creating one you need to pass the type of row to use in the options and the `selectionType`.
+The `selectionType` is an enum which can be either `multipleSelection` or `singleSelection(enableDeselection: Bool)` where the `enableDeselection` parameter determines if the selected rows can be deselected or not.

 ```swift
 form +++ SelectableSection<ListCheckRow<String>>("Where do you live", selectionType: .singleSelection(enableDeselection: true))